Tailored from £20,200 per family excl. flights

 From El Karama, take a daytrip to Ol Pejeta, where the world’s last remaining northern white rhino are protected.
 This is a once-in-a-generation experience and certainly a powerful message to share with children, who are the future of wildlife protection.

 After a week of adventuring in the wilderness, it’ll be time for some rest and relaxation.
-We suggest you head to Diani Beach, where a warm breeze lifts off the Indian Ocean and cools you as you relax on the beach or by the pool, perhaps catching up on your travel journal.
-The Almanara Executive Villas are perfect for families and come with a private chef and butler, to ensure your every need is catered to.
+We suggest you head to Diani Beach, where a warm breeze lifts off the Indian Ocean and cools you as you laze on the beach or by the pool, perhaps catching up on your travel journal.
+Kinondo Kwetu is the ideal spot on Kenya's tropical coastline for children to run amuck and parents to kick back and relax.

-For those with some energy left, Diani Beach is a haven for water sports, as well as snorkelling and paddle boarding.
+Diani Beach is a haven for water sports, as well as snorkelling and paddle boarding.
 Take a Ngalawa – a traditional fishing boat – out to a sand island and explore the iridescent reef beneath turquoise waters, or paddle alongside dolphins and turtles.
 For something a little different, head to the verdant Kaya Forest, or pay a visit to the Colobos Monkey Trust.
-Tennis and horse riding can also be arranged.

 It’s time to bid you farewell as you depart Kenya, hopefully soon to return.
-You will check-out from Almanara and be driven to Diani Ukunda,from where you fly in a light aircraft back to Nairobi.
-A Wayfairer Travel representative will meet you at Nairobi Wilson and escort you to the international airport, in plenty of time for your flight home.
+You will check-out from Kinondo Kwetu and be driven to Diani Ukunda,from where you fly in a light aircraft back to Nairobi.
+You will be met at Nairobi Wilson and driven to the international airport, in plenty of time for your flight home.